Nopx/NetworkMonitor/README.txt

 	-The shell script "testAllPlainRules.sh" tests and updates the firewall rules automatically in all increments from 0 to 2.000.000
 	-The shell script "testIPSets.sh" does the same for rules made with IPSets -The tests are done with ping floods
+Answers to Questions:
+	The answers to the questions can be found in QuestionsAnswers.pdf